eliezerraj/go-rest-balance-charges/README.md

 CRUD a balance_charge data.
 The ADD endpoint must be integrated with the service balance

+## Depencies

+The go-rest-balance service must be running

 ## Database

     CREATE TABLE balance_charge (